Vehicle valuations and write-offs

 Vehicles recently purchased second-hand

-If you bought your car second-hand just before you made the claim, we’d still expect your insurer to have used the guides to make a valuation.
+If you bought your car second-hand just before you made the claim, we’d still expect your insurer to have used the guides as a starting point to make a valuation.
+But we think they should take what you recently brought the car for into account.

 Complaints involving agreed-value policies